 In lab experiments it has been shown that people favor efficient charities in forced choice questions, especially when the contrasts are very clear (0% vs 50% overhead; Gneezy, Keenan, & Gneezy, 2014).
-However, other studies show that people mainly attend to efficiency information as a potential excuse for not to donate (Exley, 2016), and peoples’ beliefs about effectiveness are clearly colored by subjective preferences (Berman, Barasch, Levine, & Small, 2018).
+Yet, other studies show that people mainly attend to efficiency information as a potential excuse for not to donate (Exley, 2016), and peoples’ beliefs about effectiveness are colored by subjective preferences (Berman, Barasch, Levine, & Small, 2018).
+Overall, there is more evidence that people give based on a subjective sense of making a difference (e.g., when they can help a charity across the finish line with a fundraising goal; Cryder, Loewenstein, & Scheines, 2013; Cryder, Loewenstein, & Seltman, 2013; Duncan, 2004) than objective metrics of charity efficiency or effectiveness.

-Field experiments further show that most donors will not contribute any more when they are informed (versus not informed) about either charity efficiency (Parsons, 2007), or effectiveness (Karlan & Wood, 2017).
-Karlan and Wood (2017) did show that those who had previously donated large amounts gave more when they received effectiveness information, but the reason for this effect is unclear.
-For example, it could be due to positive reinforcement among those who are already invested in the charity work (i.e. large/frequent donors, but not others), and large/frequent donors may experience a greater pressure to donate in light of most any new positive information.
-In line with this interpretation, the compliance literature suggests that people who have already committed to pay for something are more easily persuaded in a later stage to pay a higher price (see e.g., Cialdini & Goldstein, 2004; Cialdini & Griskevicius, 2010).
+Field experiments suggest that most donors will not contribute more when they are informed (versus not informed) about either charity efficiency (Parsons, 2007), or effectiveness (Karlan & Wood, 2017).
+Karlan and Wood (2017) did find that those who had previously donated large amounts gave more when they received effectiveness information, but the reason for this effect is unclear.
+For example, it could be due to large/frequent donors experiencing a greater pressure to donate in light of (any) new positive information.
+Indeed, the compliance literature suggests that people who have already committed to pay for something are more easily persuaded in a later stage to pay more for the same thing (see e.g., Cialdini & Goldstein, 2004; Cialdini & Griskevicius, 2010).

-It is also possible that efficiency and effectiveness primarily operate as tuning mechanisms for how much to give, among people who are already committed to a particular cause.
-From this perspective, empathy initially gets people involved (system I process) whereas more deliberate thinking about efficiency or effectiveness subsequently regulates how much a particular cause should receive (system II process).
-This could potentially explain the difference between those who had previously given small or large donations in Karlan and Wood’s (2017) study.
-Those who had given large donations in the past were presumably committed already (i.e. past the initial hurdle) and might have focused more on a question of “how much should I give?”, and then taking effectiveness information into account.
-In contrast, those who had given small amounts might instead have remained at the first stage, deciding if they should donate anything.
-In this paper we experimentally examine these ideas, while also ruling out demand characteristics associated with recruiting previous donors to a particular cause (e.g., compliance).
+It is also possible that people use more deliberate thinking when they decide how much to give, thereby being more susceptible to information about charity efficiency and effectiveness, as compared to when first decide to donate at all.
+In other words, those who have given a lot in the past do not dwell on whether to donate again, but use information such as efficiency or effectiveness to decide how much to give.
+From this perspective, it is not the case that major donors are dispositioned more toward effective giving (as interpreted by Karlan & Wood, 2017).
+It might just be that people giving small amounts are pre-occupied with a pre-requisite, potentially more emotion-laden question: Should I support this cause at all?

 Interactions between Empathic Emotions and Deliberation

 We further examine the possibility that combining an empathy-induction with efficiency or effectiveness information will not lead to any greater donations than the empathy-induction on its own.
 In fact, the literature indicates a potential for a “negative” interaction, in which a rational appeal interferes with the spontaneous empathic reaction and lead to lesser donations than an empathic appeal alone (Small et al., 2007).
-An outstanding question here is why this happens, and especially if such empathy-disruptive effects depend on the type of deliberation at play.
+Other research further suggests that people are prosocial and cooperative when they make more spontaneous decisions, and reversely, act more self-serving when they ponder more on their decisions (e.g., Rand et al., 2012; Rand, 2016; but see also Tinghög et al., 2013).

+This raises an unresolved question: Does the empathy-disruption depend on the type of deliberation at play?
+One possibility is that any form of deliberation disrupts spontaneous empathic responses.
+Alternatively, there could be good and bad ways to deliberate on helping decisions.
+For instance, spending cognitive resources on a task that is irrelevant for charitable giving may create a backlash for empathy-driven giving (see Small et al., 2007, study 4), but deliberating on charity effectiveness may not do so.

-Rationales of Current Studies
+The Current Studies